Intel Math Kernel Libraries

 module load mklTo link to MKL when compiling, for serial code, use the linker flags

--lmkl_gf_lp64 -lmkl_core -lmkl_sequential
+-lmkl_gf_lp64 -lmkl_core -lmkl_sequential.

-and the linker flags -lmkl_gf_lp64 -lmkl_core -lmkl_gnu_thread
+-fopenmp and the linker flags -lmkl_gf_lp64 -lmkl_core -lmkl_gnu_thread.

 To test linking LAPACK via MKL with the GNU compiler, compile the example code above, run it and save the results, then diff the resulting output with the original example output.
 The only difference should be in the timestamps.
 (Note that normally code should never be run on a login node; this small test is an exception.)